eannchen/unipile-connector/README.md

 # LinkedIn Connector with Unipile

-A full-stack web application that allows users to connect their LinkedIn accounts using Unipile's native authentication.
-The application supports both credential-based and cookie-based authentication methods with checkpoint handling.
+A full-stack web demonstration application enables users to connect their LinkedIn accounts with Unipile’s native authentication mechanism.
+The application supports both credential-based and cookie-based authentication, with proper checkpoint handling.

+> The Unipile API trial on the demonstration site (unipile-connector.onrender.com) will conclude on October 4, 2025.

 ### Completed